-The Beasties themselves, however, would endure a Creator Backlash about this album.
-They felt they were too much pigeonholed as mindless party music and their lyrics on this album were a bit too puberal.
-Also, their Signature Song "Fight for Your Right (To Party)" was actually meant as Irony, but most fans didn't get the joke.
-As a result Licensed to Ill became an Old Shame to them and their followup would be the more mature New Sound Album Paul's Boutique (1989).
-Nevertheless, Licensed to Ill is still a classic and regarded as a cornerstone in the history of hip-hop and pop music in general.
+The Beasties themselves, however, would endure a Creator Backlash regarding this album.
+They felt that they were overly pigeonholed as mindless "party music" as a result of the album, and would come to consider the album's lyrics as a bit too pubertal.
+Also, "Fight for Your Right (To Party)", which became a Signature Song of theirs, was actually meant as a tongue-in-cheek jab at the same "frat bro" culture they were accused of promoting, but most fans didn't get the joke.
+As a result, Licensed to Ill became an Old Shame to them, and their follow-up would be the more mature New Sound Album Paul's Boutique (1989).
+Nevertheless, Licensed to Ill is still a classic and regarded as a cornerstone in the history of hip-hop and popular music in general.

 - "Rhymin' & Stealin'" (4:08)

 - "The New Style" (4:36)

 - "She's Crafty" (3:35)

 - "(You Gotta) Fight for Your Right (To Party)" (3:28)